Agathokakological Nincompoop Monk

 Should I ask him about the cracked viewport?

-I should’ve given him my umbrella.
+I should’ve given him my umbrella . . . better than nothing.

 No, I’ll ask him.
 It’s just a question, after all.